Derived categories of Quot schemes of locally free quotients: Relative Fourier--Mukai transforms

-\begin{remark} The theory of semiorthogonal decompositions enjoys faithfully flat descent, which allows one to globalize fppf-local results.
-There are many different versions of descent theory for semiorthogonal decompositions.
-Elagin \cite{Ela} showed that semiorthogonal decompositions satisfy descent along certain comonads, see also Shinder \cite{Shi} for a new proof; Belmans--Okawa--Ricolfi \cite{BOR} and Antieau--Elmanto \cite{AE} independently showed that semiorthogonal decompositions satisfy fppf descent; We follow Bergh--Schun{\"u}rer's conservative descent \cite{BS} as it fits best into the framework of this paper. \end{remark}
+\begin{remark} There are various other versions of descent theory for semiorthogonal decompositions: Elagin \cite{Ela} showed that semiorthogonal decompositions satisfy descent along certain comonads (see also Shinder \cite{Shi}); Belmans--Okawa--Ricolfi \cite{BOR} and Antieau--Elmanto \cite{AE} independently showed that semiorthogonal decompositions satisfy fppf descent. \end{remark}